Frequently Asked Questions

 Ukulele Sizes: This four-stringed instrument comes in five sizes, and we recommend beginning a younger student on a soprano or concert size.
 A ukulele specialist at your local music store can help you choose the ideal size for your child.

-If your preferred day or time is currently unavailable, email Deb the possible day/time options that you’d prefer and Deb will add them to the waitlist.
+If your preferred day or time is currently unavailable, email Deb the possible day/time options that you’d prefer and Deb will add you to our waitlist.
+You’ll be notified as soon as your preferred option opens up!